-Students who are unsure of how to process a grievance or need clarification, may request a meeting with the Dean of Student Life.
-More information may also be available in the appropriate Student Handbook, available on the web.
+Students who are unsure of how to process a grievance or need clarification may request a meeting with the Chief Student Engagement Officer.
+More information may also be available in the appropriate Student Handbook, available on the CCCK website.

 DEFINING THE GRIEVANCE